ThorstenGunkel/palmerpenguins/README.md

 # palmerpenguins
-Introduction to the palmerpenguins dataset
+Using the palmerpenguins dataset for machine learning (kmeans clustering, ...)